sonmihpc/tokamak/README.md

 ## Installation

-You can download the rpm file and install it.
+You can download the rpm file and directly install it.

 ```bash
   rpm -ivh tokamakd-1.0.0-1.el9.x86_64.rpm